BigTril

 Rowland Raymond Kaiza (born 1990), better known by his stage name BigTril is a Ugandan rapper, producer and songwriter.
-He is widely known for his single hit "Parte After Parte".
+He is known for his single "Parte After Parte".

 Early life

 Rowland was born in 1990 in Uganda.
 He was raised as the fourth child out of five by single mother, Esther Nankinga.
 He attended Turkish Light Academy for his O and A-levels before graduating and gaining admission to Makerere University for a bachelor's degree in Journalism and Mass Communication.
 He was a very smart student with good grades.
 He dropped out after one year to pursue a musical career.

 Career

 2010-2018: Career beginnings, minor hits with Baboon Forest Entertainment, signing to new label, Striker Entertainment

 Rowland has stated his stage name, BigTril, to be an acronym for "Born in Greatness To Rise into a Legend".
 He did a lot of rhymes and poetry in high school but claimed that he never planned to venture into music but it rather 'called out' to him.